Key Principles Of Library Use

 No hot or greasy food is permitted.

-Food and drink is not permitted in Rare Books and Special Collections.
+Food and drink is not permitted in the Special Collections Reading Room.

 Library rules and policies

 In line with overall University policies and the library rules, the University Librarian shall determine:

 - Categories of users, their rights and requirements of behavior.

 - Hours of opening and conditions of access to physical and online facilities and resources.

 - Conditions and limits for borrowing items from the collection.

 - Conditions, limits and appropriate behavior when using library resources and facilities.